unixko/home-assistant.io/source/_lovelace/weather-forecast.markdown

 ---
-layout: page
 title: "Weather Forecast Card"
 sidebar_label: Weather Forecast
-description: "The Weather card allows you a visual card to display the weather."
+description: "The Weather Forecast card displays the weather.
+Very useful to include on interfaces that people display on the wall."
-date: 2018-07-01 10:28 +00:00
-sidebar: true
-comments: false
-sharing: true
-footer: true
 ---

-The weather forecast is a card to display the weather.
+The Weather Forecast card displays the weather.
 Very useful to include on interfaces that people display on the wall.

 <p class='img'>
 <img src='/images/lovelace/lovelace_weather.png' alt='Screenshot of the weather card'>